Board of Directors

 President

-He has held positions of academic and scientific management and coordination at the University of Minho, including course directorship, participation in the School Council and in the Scientific Council of the School of Engineering.
+Madalena Alves was director of the Center for Biological Engineering at the School of Engineering/UMinho and held positions in academic and scientific management and coordination at the University of Minho, including course management, participation in the School Council and the Scientific Council of the School of Engineering of the University of Minho.

 Francisco João Duarte Cordeiro Correia dos Santos

-Full Professor at the Computer Engineering Department of the Instituto Superior Técnico (IST), University of Lisbon (UL), and researcher at INESC-ID.
+Full Professor in the Department of Computer Engineering at the Instituto Superior Técnico (IST), University of Lisbon (UL), and researcher at INESC-ID.

-He has been a professor at IST since 2012, where, in addition to his teaching and research activity, he has held several academic and scientific management positions.
+He has been a professor at IST since 2012, where, in addition to his teaching and research activities, he has held various academic and scientific management positions.

-He taught a wide range of subjects in the different study cycles, and was awarded the prize for excellence in teaching in all the years he taught at IST.
+He taught a wide range of subjects in the different cycles of studies, and was awarded the prize for excellence in teaching in all the years he taught at IST.

-D. in Computer Engineering from the Free University of Brussels (Institute of Artificial Intelligence, IRIDIA-ULB, 2007).
-He was Senior Researcher (Chargé de Recherches, FRS-FNRS) in the Machine Learning group (MLG-ULB) of the same Belgian university, and Assistant Researcher at the Center for Artificial Intelligence of FCT/NOVA.
+He holds a PhD in Computer Engineering from the Free University of Brussels (Institute of Artificial Intelligence, IRIDIA-ULB, 2007).
+He was a Senior Researcher (Chargé de Recherches, FRS-FNRS) at the Machine Learning Group (MLG-ULB) of the same Belgian university, and an Assistant Researcher at the Artificial Intelligence Center of FCT/NOVA.

 His research focuses on understanding collective phenomena that occur from the cellular level to human behavior.
-He has addressed problems such as the evolution of cooperation and social norms, the modeling of climate agreements and their institutions, and the role of technology and social networks in cooperation between humans, among others.
-These issues are addressed by developing and combining techniques from fields such as artificial intelligence, mathematical biology, experimental economics, and statistical physics.
+He has tackled problems such as the evolution of cooperation and social norms, the modeling of climate agreements and their institutions, and the role of technology and social networks in cooperation between humans, among others.
+These topics are addressed through the development and combination of techniques from areas such as artificial intelligence, mathematical biology, experimental economics and statistical physics.

-His career as a researcher and lecturer has been the subject of several national and international distinctions, such as the CGD/University of Lisbon Award 2016, the 2017 Young Scientist Award in Socio-Econophysics from the German Physics Society (DPG), the "Blue Sky Paper" Award from the American Association for the Advancement of Artificial Intelligence (AAAI, 2018), the Excellence Award 2022 given by IST's Pedagogical Council, or the nomination for the permanent Young Scientist Seminar (SJC) of the Lisbon Academy of Sciences (2017-2021).
+His career as a researcher and teacher has been the subject of several national and international distinctions, such as the CGD/University of Lisbon Award 2016, the 2017 Young Scientist Award for Socio-Econophysics from the German Physics Society (DPG), the "Blue Sky Paper" Award from the American Association for the Advancement of Artificial Intelligence (AAAI, 2018), the 2022 Excellence Award from the IST Pedagogical Council, or the appointment to the permanent seminar for young scientists (SJC) of the Lisbon Academy of Sciences (2017-2021).

 António Bob Moura Santos